Excursions

 Ludwigshafen

 Our hometown has a lot to offer!
-Culturally, Ludwigshafen scores not only with numerous events, such as the Festival of German Film, which takes place every year on Ludwigshafen’s Park Island, but also with great programs in the Theater im Pfalzbau or exhibitions in the Wilhelm Hack Museum.
-The museum is already a work of art from the outside: it was strikingly designed by the ceramic facade of the artist Joan Miró.
-The city also has numerous restaurants, cafes and bars, which do not let boredom arise.
-Another highlight is the Rhein-Galerie, Ludwigshafen’s modern shopping center directly at the Rhine.
+Culturally, Ludwigshafen scores points not only with numerous events, such as the Festival of German Film, which takes place every year on Ludwigshafen’s Parkinsel, but also with great programmes at the Theater im Pfalzbau or exhibitions at the Wilhelm-Hack-Museum.
+The museum is already a work of art from the outside: its striking design features a ceramic façade by the artist Joan Miró.
+Ebert Park is within walking distance of the hotel and invites you to stroll along lush flowerbeds.
+The Maudacher Bruch, a nature reserve, is a wonderful destination for a bicycle tour.
+Rental bikes are available directly at the hotel at our Nextbike-VRN station.
+(Photo Rheinwalk by R. Beetz)

 Speyer